adamzvolanek/silver-barnacle/lecturebook/lectures/lecture02/section2_2.md

 ### Hard Disk Drive

-A hard disk drive (HDD) is composed of a platter that contains compartments to hold data.
-This data is your operating system, applications, and any files you have created.
-Inside the hard drive there is also an actuator arm that moves across the platter to read or write the information requested.
-To make this process faster, the platter spins (like a CD/DVD/Blu-ray) as the actuator arm moves across it.

-With this type of hard drive, the compartments that hold the data can be spread out all over the hard disk.
-That is, data is not written sequentially.
+A traditional hard disk drive (HDD) uses spinning disks to read and write data.
+The disks are coated with magnetic material and are read by a moving read/write head.
+Data is stored on the disk in the form of magnetic patterns and because the disk is spinning, the read/write head needs to move to the location on the disk where the data is stored.s.
+Think CDs, DVDs, and Blu-Rays, but the discs staked ontop of each other (a platter), and an actuator arm  that reads all of the discs simulanteously to read and write data.

+Because these types of hard drives spin on the inside, they are sometime referred to as "mechanical hard drives".
+They come in 3.5 inch and 2.5 inch form factors (sizes) and are very dense in storage.

 ### Solid State Drive

-This is a solid state drive...
+A solid state drive (SSD) and a hard disk drives (HDD) are both types of storage devices that are used to store data, but they work in very different ways.

+A solid state drive (SSD) uses a different technology than an HDD; instead of a platter, SSDs use memory chips.
+There are no moving parts in an SSD (or the memory chips), which means that data can be read and written much faster.
+Additionally, since the data is stored on memory chips, an SSD is much more durable and less likely to be damaged if dropped or bumped.
+SSDs are more expensive per GB than HDDs, but they are faster, and more reliable, which means they can offer a better performance and long-term value to the user.

 ### Data Storage